30周年記念展『ALL OF EVANGELION』

 With an abundance of art shows happening this season, it'll be hard to catch all of the latest installations before they disappear.
 Nonetheless, we've got a list of the top art exhibitions taking place in some of Tokyo's most popular museums and galleries to help you figure out where to start.

-For a full day of art excursions, you should also check out Tokyo's best street art and outdoor sculptures, or fill your Instagram feed at teamLab Borderless or the newly updated teamLab Planets.
+For a full day of art excursions, you should also check out Tokyo's best street art and outdoor sculptures, or fill your Instagram feed at teamLab Borderless or the recently updated teamLab Planets.

 Note that some museums and galleries require making reservations in advance to prevent overcrowding at the venues.